carbon-language/carbon-lang/clang/docs/SourceBasedCodeCoverage.rst

     % clang++ -fprofile-instr-generate -fcoverage-mapping foo.cc -o foo

-Note that linking together code with and without coverage instrumentation is
-supported: any uninstrumented code simply won't be accounted for.
+Note that linking together code with and without coverage instrumentation is supported.
+Uninstrumented code simply won't be accounted for in reports.

 Running the instrumented program
 ================================